 Backgrounded bass sounds in Deep House tend to be sine waves, or rather saw waves filtered to the point of almost being sine waves.
-As an alternative, I like to use two slightly detuned square waves, heavily filtered to near-sine wave quality - NI's Massive synth is a good choice to use for this purpose.
+As an alternative, I like to use two slightly detuned square waves, heavily filtered to near-sine wave quality - NI's Massive or Xfer Records' Serum synths are good choices to use for this purpose.
 Here's an example of a chunky, syncopated House bassline: